johnyob/aml/chapters/aml.typ

 Having established that any typing derivable in the syntax-directed #aml type system is derivable in the declarative #aml type system (and vice versa), we henceforth use the syntax-directed type system (implicitly).

+_Monotonicity._ We now show that #aml enjoys _monotonicity_: strengthening the type of a free expression variable by making it more general preserves well-typedness.
+We draw attention to this property since Remy and Garrigue's calculus also has this property.

+#definition[
 We can extend the instantiation relation $Gamma tack sigma <= sigma'$ to contexts $Gamma <= Gamma'$ as follows
 $
   #proof-tree(